Aarnav446/SAKHI/README.md

 # ESP32-CAM SD Card Controller

-A React interface to control an ESP32-CAM on the local network, focusing on MJPEG streaming and SD card recording.
+A React interface to control an ESP32-CAM on the local network.

 ## Firmware Code